hackforla/peopledepot/.github/ISSUE_TEMPLATE/update-table.md

 ### Overview

-We need to update the [Replace with TABLE NAME] table model to [Replace with REASON] [possibly "to include new fields and have the correct names for fields."]
+We need to update the [Replace with TABLE NAME] table model to [Replace with REASON, possibly "to include new fields and have the correct names for fields."]

 #### Details